 Although it was foolish to take on so much debt casually, and even more foolish not to count the cost, I don’t regret the decision to finance my education.
-I wouldn’t be where I am professionally if I had not done so.
+I wouldn’t be where I am in my career if I hadn’t done so.
 I didn’t have any money saved for me for college and didn’t have anyone advising me on how to handle my educational costs.

 But I made it!
 It was exactly a year ago today that I hit the high point, the most significant milestone (to date) of my journey to financial freedom, making that final student loan payment.

-And, once I earned a doctoral degree there were TONS of opportunity to teach as an adjunct instructor at community colleges and online colleges and university.
+And, once I earned a doctoral degree there were TONS of opportunities to teach as an adjunct instructor at community colleges and online colleges and universities.
 I took every job I could get (in addition to a full-time hospital job at night) and threw nearly all of the additional money towards the student loan debt.

 This was a critical part of my success.

 The new money that was coming in was enticing, but I was committed to resisting the urge to spend it on stuff that didn’t matter.
-I probably splurged a bit more that I should have, shoes that I didn’t need and spa days here and there.
-But the major things, my house, my car, all stayed the same despite the fact that we could have afforded a house twice the size of our 1,800 square foot town home.
+I probably splurged a bit more than I should have, shoes that I didn’t need and spa days here and there.
+But the major things, my house, my car, all stayed the same despite the fact that we could have afforded a house twice the size of our 1,800 square foot townhome.

--Embraced minimalism.
-About 4 years into my eventual 6 year journey to pay off the student loans, I stumbled across a concept known as minimalism.
+4. Embraced minimalism.
+About 4 years into my eventual 6-year journey to pay off the student loans, I stumbled across a concept known as minimalism.
 I realized that I needed to learn to be content with less.